SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 - where are customers with a high lifetime value based?
 - do sales figures vary between geographic regions?

-The answers to these questions were provided in a **Power Point presentation** that you can find in the repository or by clicking [here].
+The answers to these questions were provided in a **Power Point presentation** that you can find in the repository or by clicking [here](https://github.com/SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/blob/main/3.%20Final%20Presentation.pdf).

+## Contents:
+The repository contains:

+- **1. Rockbuster ERD:** The Entity Relationship Diagram of Rockbuster Database.
+- **2. Data dictionary:** Dictionary containing all necessary informations of database's tables.
+- **3. Final presentation:** My final presentation (Power Point) containing charts and answers to the project's key questions.
+- **4. Queries:** A collection of some of the queries I wrote to extract data from the database.

 ## Database:
 Rockbusters' database is made of 15 different tables, in relationship between each other through primary keys and foreign keys.